sam-k0/GMExt/README.md

  ![enter image description here](https://raw.githubusercontent.com/sam-k0/gmext/master/readmeimg/image2.jpg?token=GHSAT0AAAAAABKIPFIX4NDUVZI7ABCLWG4EYRPJOOQ)

  Your directory should look like this.
 (Both files in the root-folder!)
+ - If you are using the .exe version, just move the two files in the same directory as the .exe file
  ## Step 3: Deep Dive
  Open the .gml file and look for the `#define *_Init` part.
 It is most likely one of the first lines.